Food in Taipei || Top 6 Foods You Simply Cannot Miss

 If you are vegan or vegetarian, or suffer from allergies and you worry about what you can eat, we’ve also got you covered!

-Taiwanese Food – FAQs
+Taipei Food – FAQs

-Is Taiwanese Food cheap?
+Is Food in Taipei cheap?

 You’ll be able to indulge and fill yourself for under a couple of dollars generally.
 Of course eating in restaurants significantly adds to value.
 If you want to eat cheap, head to the street markets.